Skip to main content

 What is JIT?

-Account automation (creation and removal) is not possible with JIT.
-In order to create an account, the user must successfully log in to LawVu.
+Account automation (pre-creation and removal) is not possible with JIT.
+In order to create an account in LawVu, the user must successfully log in.
 Additionally, the legal team administrator has the responsibility of disabling a user's account within the LawVu platform to prevent it from being assigned as a resource in the future.
 As long as the user's account remains active in LawVu, it can be assigned to contracts and matters.

 Login Flows and prompts for email

-Please note that there is a difference between the login initiated from the client’s system (identity provider) and the login initiated from the Lawvu login screen (service provider).
+Please note that there is a difference between logins initiated from the client’s system (identity provider) and those initiated from the LawVu login screen (service provider).
 The main difference between identity-provider-initiated SSO and service-provider-initiated SSO is where users start the login process.
-IdP-initiated login requests start in the identity provider (Office365/OKTA etc.), whereas SP-initiated login requests begin in the application users want to access.
+IdP-initiated login requests start in the identity provider (e.g., Office365, OKTA), whereas SP-initiated login requests begin in the application users want to access.

-If a user is already logged into their corporate identity provider (Office365, OKTA, etc.) and is presented with a list of application icons, then in most cases, no further login prompt will be presented to the client.
+If a user is already logged into their corporate identity provider (Office365, OKTA, etc.) and is presented with a list of application icons, then in most cases, no further login prompt will be presented.
 The LawVu homepage will simply appear once selected.

-If the user initiates the login from the LawVu login page (https://go.lawvu.com) they will be required to enter their email address, which triggers the system to forward the login request to their corporate identity provider (O365, OKTA, OneLogin, etc.).
+If the user initiates the login from the LawVu login page (https://go.lawvu.com), they will be required to enter their email address, which triggers the system to forward the login request to their corporate identity provider (Office365, OKTA, OneLogin, etc.).

 Login Flows with multiple identity providers and MFA

-The LawVu platform facilitates the configuration of multiple identity providers, where each configured domain directs users to the corresponding identity provider's login points.
-Any existing multi-factor authentication (MFA) details implemented by each provider will be utilised during the authentication process.
-The company's platform does not intervene with these MFA procedures; instead, it seamlessly hands over authentication to each domain's SAML authentication and their respective multi-factor authentication setups.
+The LawVu platform facilitates the configuration of multiple identity providers, with each configured domain directing users to the corresponding identity provider's login points.
+Any existing multi-factor authentication (MFA) details implemented by each provider will be utilized during the authentication process.
+The platform does not intervene with these MFA procedures; instead, it seamlessly hands over authentication to each domain's SAML authentication and their respective multi-factor authentication setups.

 Supported SSO Standards